chanzuckerberg/cellxgene-census/docs/articles/2023/20230808-r_api_release.md

 ### Exporting Census slices to `Seurat` and `SingleCellExperiment`

-Similarly querying both the single-cell data along metadata can be easily exported to  `Seurat` or `SingleCellExperiment` object for downstream analysis:
+Similarly, querying both the single-cell data along with its metadata, it can be easily exported to  `Seurat` or `SingleCellExperiment` object for downstream analysis:

 ```r
 library("cellxgene.census")